Gagniuc/PC-World/README.md

 ## 3. Hybrid native/HTML interface

-The project mixes native VB6 controls with local HTML.
+As briefly mentioned above, the project mixes native VB6 controls with local HTML content.
 The main application embeds the Microsoft WebBrowser/Internet Explorer COM engine and loads local files such as:

 ```text
 aferent\Intrare.htm